‘Before You Call the Cops’ video by LVA grad going viral once again

 Tyler’s take on shootings

-Tyler Merritt spoke with the Review-Journal before the two officer-involved shootings Monday night.
+Tyler Merritt spoke with the Review-Journal on Monday, several hours before Metropolitan Police Department officer Shay Mikalonis was shot.
 On Tuesday, he had this to add:

 “I don’t care who you are — white, black — I don’t care who you are, we value life. …